-Long Covid: the symptoms and who is most at risk
+Long Covid: the symptoms, the treatment and the people most at risk

 What is long Covid?

-Newly published research suggests that up to 70% of patients hospitalised with Covid continue to have symptoms ranging from the physical to the neurological for at least five months after being released from care.
+Research published in October suggests that up to 70% of patients hospitalised with Covid continue to have symptoms ranging from the physical to the neurological for at least five months after being released from care.

 The study by experts from the National Institute for Health Research (NIHR) and the University of Leicester - which has not yet been peer reviewed - also found that one in five patients with long Covid reach the threshold for being defined as having a “new disability”.